aanastasiou/yapycon/doc/source/api.rst

 .. note::
-    The overall description of the ``yapycon`` plugin code in the following parts of the documentation, might appear puzzling and a bit random.
+    The overall description of the ``yapycon`` plugin code in the following parts of the documentation, might show up as a random collection of ``MainMenu, PullDownMenu``, etc, statements.

     It is not.

-    YASARA uses the docstring of a plugin to determine where in its menu hierarchy to position the option to run the plugin, whether the plugin needs to be launched over a particular selection and other parameters.
+    YASARA uses the docstring of a plugin to determine where in its menu hierarchy to position the option to run the plugin, whether the plugin needs to be launched over a particular selection and other parameters that are passed to it when YASARA launches it.

     For more details about how this works and why the docstring of ``yapycon`` looks the way it does here, please check the full YASARA module documentation at the appendix, sections: